 I discuss the meaning of “bloodguilt,” and show that “criminal negligence” — a failure to act in a way to protect humans from losing their lives — may incur bloodguilt.
 The Watchtower literature uses the example of the cities of refuge (Numbers 35:6-25) as a basis for investigating a Witness who has accidentally killed a man with his car.
 But such an investigation is not sanctioned by that biblical account, because this is to apply the law of Moses to spiritual Israel as if this law was binding for Christians.

-Fourth section: “Criminal negligence” on the part of the GB may lead to bloodguilt.
-The GB’s definition of “blood” as full blood, blood plasma, red cells, white cells, and platelets is the standard definition of blood, and I accept this definition.
-However, the GB uses this definition as a law and not as a guide, and if a Witness does not agree with the GB’s definition, he will be thrown out of the congregation.
-In keeping with this law of the GB—that the definition of “blood” can also refer exclusively to platelets—if a Witness dare not accept platelets when he needs them lest he is disfellowshipped, and he dies because of this, that may incur bloodguilt on the part of the members of the Governing Body.
+Fourth section: “Criminal negligence” on the part of the Governing Body may lead to bloodguilt.
+The Governing Body’s definition of “blood” as full blood, blood plasma, red cells, white cells, and platelets is the standard definition of blood.
+However, the Governing Body uses this definition as a law and not as a guide, and if a Witness does not agree with the Governing Body’s definition, he will be thrown out of the congregation.
+In keeping with this law of the Governing Body—that the definition of “blood” can also refer exclusively to platelets—if a Witness dares not accept platelets when he needs them lest he is disfellowshipped, and he dies because of this, that may incur bloodguilt on the part of the members of the Governing Body.
 I argue that the Hebrew word dam and the Greek word haima only refer to full blood, and this means that accepting any other blood component or fraction is a matter of conscience that each Witness must decide.

 The law prohibiting storing one’s own blood before a major operation may lead to the death of a Witness, or more often, to the reduction of the lifespan of the Witness.
-This may incur bloodguilt on the part of the members of the GB.
+This may incur bloodguilt on the part of the members of the Governing Body.

 The cruel and inhuman treatment of disfellowshipped persons represents “criminal negligence.”
-When this treatment leads to suicide, that may incur bloodguilt on the part of the members of the GB.
+When this treatment leads to suicide, that may incur bloodguilt on the part of the members of the Governing Body .

-One of the 43 disfellowshipping actions that are listed in the book “Shepherd The flock Of God” is “Manslaughter,” Chapter 12, point 38 says:
+One of the 46 disfellowshipping actions that are listed in the book “Shepherd The Flock Of God” is “Manslaughter,” Chapter 12, point 38 says:

 Manslaughter: Aside from deliberate murder, bloodguilt may be incurred if a person causes loss of life through carelessness or because of violating a traffic law or other safety law of Caesar.
 The elders should investigate and if warranted appoint a judicial committee to hear the matter.
 The committee should base its decision on clearly established facts, not simply on a decision that may have been made by secular authorities.—Deut.
 22:8: w06 9/15 p.
 30.